bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 - Attack - dictionary to approximate different types of attacks
 - Defense - dictionary to approximate different types of attacks
 - a basic heuristic attack_preferred best attack calculation is done
+- - stated_ac = a Body Armour string from the data.
+- body_armour - attempt at approximate parsing of vs Physical and Energy versions - applied a - 2CS not a -20 points for now for Physical to Energy where not stated.
+These need to be checked when you use them, as just an algorithmic guess at counting which one is where in the description.
+- resistances - parsed list of resitance powers
+- level use to put added CS bonus for power related Weapon Specialists etc.
+- FASERIP - self explantaory, String rank 2 character abbreviation
+- Powers, Powers_Rank, Powers_Adj, Powers_Adj_Rank, various stages of parsing of the character writeups to attempt to assign ranks heuristically to things and standardise
+- Equipment, see Powers above
+- Vehicle - not done yet
+- Talents, Talents_Adj, parsing them out to standardise
+- Contacts, see Talents
+- Weakness, not really attempted yet, but some will have
+- Powers_Form - bonus powers from the Form for random characters [which still have to update the sheet for]
+- Sp = speed rank in usual terrain, relative to humans.
+- Attack - standardising combat types simply to allow for simulation algorithms to work
+- Defense - as above, but most of these not implemented in simulation yet
+- Dam - for some esoteric Damage bonus if needed
+- Climbing
+- Escaping - probably not needed with Defense, likely will remove eventually when change parsing
+- T = Type of Damage: E = Edged, B= Blunt, S = Shooting, H = Advanced Technology, 2 = Blunt and Edged, W = S and 2
+    - It will currently check to see if a Killing type is possible - but doesn't do anything about ranged anything or movement.
+- martial_arts - add one letter to a string for each type, eg ABCDE, AE etc.
+    - other Talents can be handled similarly and put them in self.talents in the Creature class
+- mook - set to allow simulation of hero vs hoods
+- H, K, Res, Pop should be self-explanatory from the character data - the first two are calculated in code anyway
+- Climbing, Escaping [other standard type actions will likely get columns at some stage]

 - to use characters in Simulations may require a bit of editing of the csv or the character parsing routines if many instances that can be handled, the csvs are designed so most of the handcoding is done.